-This is the forty sixth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Tioman Island, Malaysia.
+This is the forty-sixth in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is on Tioman Island, Malaysia.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.